trynd/wren/README.md

 ### Full In-Memory Mode

-The stand-out feature for most new users is Wren's ability to boot a machine and then keep running after the boot media has been removed.
+The stand-out feature for most new users is Wren's ability to boot a machine and then keep it running after the boot media has been removed.

-This also allows for booting multiple machines from the same portable media and keep them running simultaneously.
+This also allows for booting multiple machines from the same portable media and keeping them running simultaneously.

 Great for LAN parties of all sorts.
 Pretty handy for troubleshooting too.